Featured image of Free STL Editors: How to Edit & Repair STL or 3MF Files Source: All3DP/Mesh Inspector

 Advertisement

-Free STL Editors: How to Edit & Repair STL Files
+Free STL Editors: How to Edit and Repair STL Files

 Blender is a highly diverse, feature-rich program that can be easily downloaded from the Blender project website.
 Blender is a great STL editor if you want to create high-poly models, offering many tools to sculpt and work out fine details.
 It also makes it very easy to import STL models and prepare them for modeling.